snowplow/documentation/docs/pipeline-components-and-applications/snowplow-mini/previous-releases/snowplow-mini-0-14/setup-guide-for-gcp/index.md

 ### large & xlarge & xxlarge

-Mini is available in 3 different sizes:
+Until today, Snowplow Mini was being used inside AWS `t2.medium`, `n1-standard-1` in GCP, instances and it served well for demonstration purposes.
+However, we observed that Snowplow Mini started exceeding its initial motivation and machine resources started to become an obstacle, causing issues with Elasticsearch etc. This is why, Mini is available at 3 different sizes.

-- `large` : Opensearch has `4g` heap size and Snowplow apps has `0.5g` heap size.
+- `large` : Same image published so far.
+Elasticsearch has `4g` heap size and Snowplow apps has `0.5g` heap size.
 Recommended machine RAM is `8g`.
 - `xlarge` : Double the large image.
-Opensearch has `8g` heap size and Snowplow apps has `1.5g` heap size.
+Elasticsearch has `8g` heap size and Snowplow apps has `1.5g` heap size.
 Recommended machine RAM is `16g`.
 - `xxlarge` : Double the xlarge image.
-Opensearch has `16g` heap size and Snowplow apps has `3g` heap size.
+Elasticsearch has `16g` heap size and Snowplow apps has `3g` heap size.
 Recommended machine RAM is `32g`.

 ## Create instance